 Plan the route as a family.
 Learn which streets are safest.

-Quieter streets, those with designated paths and those which have suitable surfaces for the chosen mode of transport are important to avoid mishaps.
-If it makes you feel more comfortable, testing the journey yourself is a great way to be sure you're on the right track.
+Quieter streets, streets with suitable paths (like cycle paths and sidewalks) are safest.
+If it makes you feel more comfortable, testing the journey yourself is a great way to be sure it's safe and easy for children.

-If using equipment such as bikes or scooters to get to school, make sure the equipment is in a good workable condition, and appropriate clothing is worn.
+If riding bikes or scooters to school, make sure they are in good condition and that children wear appropriate clothing and shoes.

 When you're comfortable with the planned path, try the journey as a family on a weekend.